 They may feel that their husband’s dysfunction has origin in, or at least is magnified by, their own lack of physical appeal, or that they forced this inadequacy by their lack of competence of sexual functioning.

-Most women identify completely with, and suffer for, their husbands in the sexual inadequacy.
+Most women identify completely with and suffer for, their husbands in sexual inadequacy.
 They feel warmth and sympathy and understand the psychosocial trauma created by his obvious failure in the marriage bed.

 For a variety of reasons then, most women would not consider discussing their husband’s sexual dysfunction even with their closest friend.